jlmelville/smallvis/docs/largevis.md

 very much from the starting point.
 On the other hand, the `gauss` initialization should be a worse initialization for t-UMAP and I would expect to see a larger change.
-* LargeVis again with whatever input kernel parameter was used.
+* LargeVis again with the same input kernel parameter as in the first LargeVis run.
 Apart from restarting the adaptive optimization parameters this is like running a 20,000 iteration optimization.
 This is more of a control run to ensure that 10,000 iterations was sufficient to get a good initialization for t-UMAP and to track any further changes to the layout that would have occurred anyway.
 Mainly this is to account for the scenario where LargeVis with the Gaussian kernel gives a bad output, and running t-UMAP on it substantially improves it.
 Do I expect this to happen?
 No. But if it did, it would leave the question open as to whether LargeVis just needed longer to optimize those coordinates and would have got there as well as t-UMAP did.

 These will also be run for 10,000 iterations and the same learning rate.

 To summarize, there will be two sets of three visualizations each:

 1. An initial LargeVis run with `inp_kernel = "gauss"`.
-2. A LargeVis run with `inp_kernel = "skd"` initialized from LargeVis in step 1.
+2. A LargeVis run with `inp_kernel = "gauss"` initialized from LargeVis in step 1.
 3. A t-UMAP run initialized from LargeVis in step 1.

 Then we will repeat all that but with `inp_kernel = "skd"` in steps 1 and 2.